What Is Biometric Security?

 How will you change your password?

-In 2015, the US Office of Personnel Management announced the theft of 5.6 million fingerprints in a damaging cybersecurity incident.
+In 2015, the US Office of Personnel Management reported the theft of 5.6 million fingerprints in a damaging cybersecurity incident.

 So, biometric security isn’t bulletproof.
-It comes with its advantages and disadvantages.
-Here’s a summary.
+It comes with its pros and cons.
+Here’s a brief rundown.

 Advantages of biometric security